 Tenants must apply first.
 If eligible, the landlord will be notified by one of the partnering agencies to provide the required paperwork(s) stated below.
 The landlord cannot initiate the application process for their tenant(s).
 Landlords/Property Managers can download this attestation template and fill it out for tenants applying for assistance.

 A formal lease is not required, however, assistance must be paid directly to the landlord.
 The property landlord must provide the following forms:

 - Tax info, such as a W9

-- Rent plus utility assistance may not exceed 12 months of assistance per client.
-Of these 12, only 3 may be future rent payments.
-Arrears must be paid before future payments.
+- Past due rent plus utility assistance may not exceed 12 months of assistance per tenant.

 - Eligible renters can also receive help paying future rent at 25% of the amount owed for up to 3 months.

 - Rent arrears must be paid before future payments.